 Some web writers take this idea a step too far and treat each individual sentence as a new paragraph, leading to articles that look like this:

 Think about the last article or text that you read.
 Did it have well-formatted paragraphs or walls of text?
 Done correctly, paragraphs help to invite readers into your content.

 By blurring the line between a sentence and a paragraph, you erase the paragraph’s power to form a relationship between sentences with similar or complementary ideas.
 It’s okay to use one-sentence paragraphs occasionally, but make sure you honor the paragraph.
 It’s a tool, so use it.
 Remember: when everything is a paragraph, nothing is a paragraph.

-5: Not writing simply
+5: Not writing simple website content

 It’s not that web users are uneducated, it’s quite the opposite.
 In fact, about 70% of web users have high-literacy.
 By simplifying your language, you make your writing more accessible to everyone who reads it, no matter their literacy level.
-Remember, web users tend to scan text instead of read it.
+Remember: web users tend to scan text instead of reading it.
 A good rule-of-thumb is that homepages should be easy for a 6th grader to read, and all other pages should be easy for an 8th grader to read.
 There are many tools that measure readability, but my favorite is the Hemingway Editor.
 According to the Hemingway Editor, this article is easy reading for an 8th grader.

 6: Not outlining your work

 Proper organization is key to writing well; if you aren’t outlining your work, you’re ensuring that your writing isn’t organized in the best way.